NUO97/BestReads/README.md

 ### Web Service Details
-bestreads.php service will provide different data based upon a couple query parameters named mode and title that are passed from your Javascript to the page in its URL.
+bestreads.php service will provide different data based upon a couple query parameters named mode and title that are passed through URL.
 The value of mode should be description, info, reviews or books depending on which information you want.
 The value of title should be a string representing the single book to display.
 The browser should request with a URL such as the following: